Buffalo Airways: Destinations

-Scheduled cargo services transport supplies from Yellowknife to Deline, Fort Good Hope, Norman Wells, and Tulita under contract with the Government of the Northwest Territories.
+Scheduled cargo services transport supplies from Yellowknife to Délı̨nę, Fort Good Hope, Norman Wells, and Tulita under contract with the Government of the Northwest Territories.
 The service also includes an airport shuttle and a medical transfer bus.
 Buffalo also offers charters on their passenger aircraft across Canada in addition to cargo charters.

 Fleet

-According to Transport Canada, as of 22 July 2025, Buffalo Airways' fleet numbered 60, with two more aircraft registered to the Buffalo School of Aviation.
-In addition, the United States Federal Aviation Administration had one aircraft registered to Buffalo Airways USA.
+According to Transport Canada, as of 5 September 2026, Buffalo Airways' fleet numbered sixty-four, with an additional two aircraft registered to the Buffalo School of Aviation, as well as the United States Federal Aviation Administration having one aircraft registered to Buffalo Airways USA.

-In a video released on YouTube, Director of Operations, Mikey McBryan, stated that Buffalo Air had bought a Boeing 737 (registered as GTVO) from Chrono Aviation.
+In 2023, Buffalo purchased their second jet aircraft, a Boeing 737 (registered as GTVO) from Chrono Aviation.
 The Boeing 737-200 series is a combi aircraft has the gravel kit, engine hush kit and LPV.
 McBryan states that they are looking at converting the aircraft to full cargo.
-However, as of 25 April 2025, the aircraft is still registered to Chrono Aviation.